Avraham Schorr

 Avraham Halevi Schorr, also known as Avrohom Schorr, is a Rabbi in Flatbush, NY.
 He is the Rav of Congregation Nezer Gedalyahu and author of numerous works on Jewish theology.
 He is the son of Gedalia Schorr, former Rosh Yeshiva of Yeshiva Torah Vodaas and brother of Rabbi Yisroel Simcha Schorr, current Rosh yeshiva of Ohr Somayach, Monsey and one of the General Editors of the English and Hebrew translations of Artscroll's Schottenstein Edition Talmud.

 Schorr has been the compiler of Ohr Gedaliyahu.
 He holds a regular schedule of lectures, and has a following of about more than 100 students who learn daily "Daf Yomi", the daily learning of the Talmud.
 His lectures have been described as "thick" with content, challenging his audience to keep pace with his multi-threaded points.
-His late Shabbos Evening meals are attended by hundreds of followers.
+His late Shabbat Evening meals are attended by hundreds of followers.

 Schorr has published over 100 written works largely based on his lectures.